Luna-Rex/love2d-tron/README.md

 **License**

-Feel free to edit, redistribute, claim credit for or do whatever with this code.
+Feel free to edit, redistribute, claim credit for or do whatever with this code. (i'm pretty much done with it)